sporto/elm-navigation-pushstate-example/README.md

 - Is a good practice to provide links with a proper `href`.
 This allows users to copy the link and open a page in a new tap/window.
 - Links should trigger a message to change the location when clicked, e.g. `ChangeLocation "/users"`
 - But we need to prevent the default browser behaviour when clicked.
 The default behaviour is to load a new page.
 We want to navigate via the Navigation package instead.
+- Allow for using cmd or control click to open a link in a new tab

 ### Navigation.newUrl